After the accident/injury, what's next?

 If you or a loved one is involved in and seriously injured in a public transportation accident, these finer points of the law may not be on your mind.

 A knowledgeable and experienced personal injury legal team can ensure you understand your rights and how your ability to make and advance a claim can affect your journey towards recovery.
 Our public transportation accident lawyers in Ontario are here to do just that.
-Contact a Gluckstein Personal Injury Lawyer as soon as possible for a free, no obligation consultation to discuss your options.
+Contact a Gluckstein Lawyer as soon as possible for a free, no obligation consultation to discuss your options.

 Common causes of public transportation accidents.